 A study of the furniture design requirements for cerebral palsied children

-Wilson, B.E., 1981.
+Wilson, BE, 1981.
 A study of the furniture design requirements for cerebral palsied children.
 MPhil, Nottingham Trent University.

 Preview